2021–22 South-West Indian Ocean cyclone season: Moderate Tropical Storm 08

-Intense Tropical Cyclone Gombe
+Tropical Cyclone Gombe

 On 6 March, the MFR began to monitor a zone of disturbed weather located approximately 280 nmi from Mauritius, moving northward.
 The JTWC later tagged the system as Invest 97S, and issued a TCFA for the storm at 11:40 UTC on 6 March.
 The next day, the MFR upgraded it to a tropical depression on 12:00 UTC, with it being named Moderate Tropical Storm Gombe six hours later.
 The JTWC followed, upgrading Gombe to a tropical storm with winds of 35 kn at 18:00 UTC on 7 March.
 The MFR re-classified Gombe as an overland depression at 06:00 UTC as it made landfall in northern Madagascar on 8 March, and the JTWC downgraded the storm to a tropical depression.
 24 hours later, Gombe emerged over the Mozambique Channel, and strengthened back to a tropical storm.
 Gombe gradually re-developed its structure, and then intensified to a high-end tropical storm late on 9 March, and gained Category 1-equivalent winds by 06:00 UTC on 10 March.
 As it neared landfall on Nampula Province, it underwent rapid intensification and strengthened from 65 to 100 kn in 18 hours.
 The MFR upgraded Gombe to the fourth Intense Tropical Cyclone of the year at the same time.
 Following Gombe's landfall in Mozambique, it proceeded to lose most of its convection the next day.
 The MFR downgraded the storm to an Overland Depression for the second time on 06:00 UTC on 11 March.
 In the technical bulletin released on 17 March by the MFR, the agency noted that what was left of Gombe reorganized itself into a tropical depression in the Mozambique channel.
 Later that day, however, the MFR issued their final bulletin on the storm.

 Mozambique was particularly hard-hit by Gombe, with approximately 736,000 people directly affected.
 A total of 63 people died and 108 others were injured in the country.